TSX Venture Exchange Stock Maintenance Bulletins | 09.10.19 | finanzen.at

 TSX Venture Tier 2 Company

-TSX Venture Exchange has accepted for filing the Company's proposal to issue 1,716,429 common shares at a deemed price of $0.05 per share to settle outstanding debt of $85,821.45.
+TSX Venture Exchange has accepted for filing the Company's proposal to issue 125,000 common shares at a deemed value of $0.06 per share to settle outstanding debt for $7,500.00.

+For further information, please refer to the Company's news release dated October 9, 2019.

 ________________________________________